 Cecil Maxwell was probably the most outstanding schoolboy wicket-keeper batsman of his time.
 He was in the Brighton XI from 1929 to 1931 scoring 1,934 @53.72, being captain in the last year.
 In 1931 he represented The Rest v Lord’s Schools at Lord’s.

-In 1932 he commenced his association with Sir Julien Cahn’s XI and it was with that side that most of his cricket was played until 1939 was played.
-In all matches in Cahn’s team he scored 9,231 @35.50.
+In 1932 he commenced his association with Sir Julien Cahn’s XI and it was with that side that most of his cricket was played until 1939.
+In all matches in Cahn’s team he scored 9,231 runs @35.50.

 On the strength of that performance he was selected for the Gentleman v Players at Lord’s 1935.
 The Cricketer commented on the match: “C R N Maxwell is a fine wicket-keeper, neat and quick, who takes the ball in the right way.
 As he is also a good batsman, he may well be a very prominent cricketer during the next few years if he can spare the time for first-class cricket.”